SFilinsky/frontend-soa-2023/documentation/4-teammate-search.md

 modules and auth.

 Authorisation will be done using [OAUTH 2.0](https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow).

+## Auth module

-Auth module is responsive for collecting user data and handling auth, but
+Auth module is responsive for collecting user data and handling auth, but auth info is stored and shared by container on server-side.

 ## Search info form module